accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Modify the values or content in the editing zones to create accessibility errors in the content generated (web and non-web).
 1. Activate the test functions.
 1. Check that
-	- that the tool automatically repairs the error;
+	- the tool automatically repairs the error;
-    - or that the tool provides the author with repair suggestions.
+    - or the tool provides the author with repair suggestions.
-1. In the case of a semi-automatic test, check
+1. In the case of a semi-automatic test, check that the tool
-	- the tool provides decision support and repair suggestions;
+	- provides decision support and repair suggestions;
-    - or that the tool provides the author with explanations enabling him to carry out the repair.
+  - or provides the author with explanations enabling him to carry out the repair.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}